RedFerret61/VeeHarmGen/README.md

  Download release zip to desired directory for VeeHarmGen and unzip with right click Extract All ...
 #### Run VeeHarmGen on Windows

- In a Command Prompt window change to install directory and show VeeHarmGen help e.g.:
+ In a Command Prompt window change to install directory e.g.

     cd C:\Users\paul\Documents\VeeHarmGen

+If you want to create a local environment variable with the VHG install directory run:

+	create_env_VHG.cmd

+Now you can start a new command prompt and type this shortcut to change to the VHG install directory:

+	cd %VHG%

+Show VeeHarmGen help e.g.:

     VeeHarmGen.py -h
     :: or
     python VeeHarmGen.py -h

 There are scripts to show VeeHarmGen features.
-In a Command Prompt window change to install directory and run a script e.g.:
+Start a new Command Prompt window, change to install directory and run a script e.g.:

 ##### One measure harmonic rhythm

-    cd C:\Users\paul\Music\VeeHarmGen
+    cd %VHG%
     run.cmd

         USAGE: run mxlfile
-           where mxfile.mxl is in input/music e.g. run music
+           where mxlfile.mxl is in input/music e.g. run music
            Output is in output
         Produces harmonic rhythm placeholders and styles for the one measure harmonic rhythm.